israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 ## Salifort Employee Retention Project.
 Prepared for Salifort HR & Leadership Team

 ## Project Overview
-HR requested that a data analyst review the results from an employee satisfaction survey to develop a model that
-can predict employees will leave the company.
-For this task, we used XGBoost binary classification as an excellent
-choice in turnover prediction for improved employee retention and reduced cost of re-training new hires.
+In the scenario, Human Resources has requested that a data analyst review the results from an employee satisfaction survey to develop a model that can predict employees will leave the company.
+For this task, we used XGBoost binary classification as an excellent choice in turnover prediction for improved employee retention and reduced cost of re-training new hires.

-You can view the Executive Summary in PowerPoint.
+I've included an Executive Summary here.

 ## Table of Contents
 - [Data Sources](#data-sources)